Inference Using SGLang

 For a list of popular models and supported configurations validated on Gaudi, see the supported models documentation.

-This section uses a basic example to run the Meta-Llama-3.1-8B model on Gaudi SGLang server with default settings:
+This section demonstrates how to interpret SGLang server logs using a basic example that runs the Meta-Llama-3.1-8B model on a Gaudi-based SGLang server with default settings:

 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3.1-8B --dtype bfloat16 --tp-size 1 --host 0.0.0.0 --port 30000